Questions? We're always open. 📞

 What Types of Construction Businesses Qualify

-Factoring companies evaluate your customers’ creditworthiness, not yours.
-If your clients are established general contractors, developers, or government agencies with a track record of paying their invoices, you likely qualify regardless of your own credit score or time in business.
+Here’s the thing: factoring companies focus on the creditworthiness of your customers, not you.
+If your clients are reputable general contractors, developers, or government agencies with a history of paying invoices, you’re likely eligible regardless of your own credit score or how long you’ve been in business.

-• General contractors with commercial or government projects
+• General contractors who work with commercial or government projects

 • Electrical and plumbing subcontractors